StoneCypher/jssm/README.md

 ![](https://raw.githubusercontent.com/StoneCypher/jssm/master/src/assets/atm%20quick%20start%20tutorial/ncsu%20atm%20diagram.gif)

-At any time, you can take the code and put it into the [graph explorer](https://stonecypher.github.io/jssm-viz-demo/graph_explorer.html) for an opportunity to mess with the code as you see fit.
+Remember, at any time, you can take the code and put it into the [graph explorer](https://stonecypher.github.io/jssm-viz-demo/graph_explorer.html) for an opportunity to mess with the code as you see fit.